asmeurer/blog/posts/github-cuts.md

     [hub](https://github.com/github/hub)).
 If I try to select their username from a comment, it's a link, which makes it hard to select.
-I generally copy it from the blue text at the top "*user* wants to merge *n* commits from `sympy:master` from `user:branch`.
+I generally copy it from the blue text at the top "*user* wants to merge *n* commits from `sympy:master` from `user:branch`".
 If it were easier to select "user" or "branch" from that box (say, by double clicking), that would be helpful.

 31. **Change the "resolve conversation" UI.** I keep pressing it on accident